SAVE 25% on NR4000 & EM8000cv + BONUS 10% off 5-Gallon Pails with CODE 1045 + SAVE 25% on USA Shipping SHOP NOW

-Is There Such a Thing as Water Based Varnish?
+Is There Such a Thing as Water-Based Varnish?

+Varnish is a resinous film former and was, and continues to be, made from various plant-based oils.
 With a few exceptions, varnish was always made from tung or linseed oil – with castor and safflower oil showing up later on the scene.

 It is a simple list of products to choose from.
 You have…